FREQUENTLY ASKED QUESTIONS

 The biggest remaining scientific challenge is developing a replacement for fetal bovine serum (the serum most commonly used in tissue engineering).
 We cannot use this in future, both because it's incompatible with our animal welfare standards, and also because it’s inherently unsustainable given cultured meat itself will reduce the herd of cows worldwide.
 So far, we’ve achieved serum-free medium that works, but we still need to optimise it.

 Economically, the biggest challenge is scaling up production and bringing the price down to a competitive level.
-We are working to achieve this within 3-4 years.
+We are working to achieve this in the next decade.

 what does it taste like?